 Change a life

 Prior to 2011, Libya was one of the region’s economic driving forces, thanks largely to its oil revenues.
-The country ranked 64th (out of 187) on the UN’s Human Development Index.
+The country ranked 64th (out of 187) on the UN’s Human Development Index, but has slipped to 94th.